01 · The feeling

 The whole guide on one card.

 If you only remember a handful of things, remember these.
-The full rules above; this is for the moment when you're three pixels deep and need a quick answer.
+The full rules are above; this is for the moment you are three pixels deep and need a quick answer.

 Colors